Five Reasons to Place Early Phase Clinical Research in Canada

 1. Earlier Access to First-in-Human (FIH) Data

-In Canada, FIH clinical trials can be started before Investigational New Drug (IND) approval, and study participant recruitment/screening can be conducted in parallel with the Clinical Trial Application (CTA), following Institutional Review Board approval (see the diagram below).
-The CTA process itself is also streamlined, with a 21-day timeline.
+In Canada, FIH clinical trials can be started before Investigational New Drug (IND) approval, following Institutional Review Board approval.
+The CTA process itself is also streamlined, with a 30-day default review timeline.
+Health Canada also offers a 7-day review option for eligible comparative single dose bioavailability/bioequivalence studies.
 The benefit of these shorter timelines and overlapping activities is the opportunity for significantly earlier access to critical FIH data.
 The data from the FIH studies can then be used to strategically enhance the IND submission in the U.S.A.

 2. Cost Savings